pyOCD Debugger

 The section CSolution Project Format - pyOCD contains the pyOCD configuration for typical systems.

-Extended YML options are required to configure specific use-cases or overwrite information that is typically provided in the DFP.
+Extended YAML options are required to configure specific use-cases or overwrite information that is typically provided in the DFP.

 CMSIS-DAP based Debug Adapters implement debug access sequences that are configured in the DFP for a device.